 The materials covered each week in lecture videos, labs and discussions will be presented and discussed in the context of real-world data analyses every Friday from 10-11am.
 This lecture series will teach students to apply the course’s core concepts to real data science problems.
 In particular, these sessions will model the individual components of the final project.

 Recordings of these sessions will be provided, as will all notebooks, datasets, and slide decks.
 However, we recommend that students attend in real-time.
 Participation is encouraged!

 Lab assignments are a required part of the course and will be released twice a week on Sundays and Tuesdays.
 To get credit for each lab, you must finish the entire lab and pass all autograder tests.
-Labs released on Sundays are due on Mondays at 11:59 PM.
-Labs released on Tuesdays are due on Wednesdays at 11:59 PM.
+Labs released on Sundays are due on Tuesdays at 11:59 PM.
+Labs released on Tuesdays are due on Thursdays at 11:59 PM.

 Labs are held on Monday and Wednesdays at 11 am, 1 pm, 3 pm, and 5 pm over Zoom.
 You may attend any lab, regardless of the section you have officially enrolled in.